alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

      require unsafe - they're not in the "large unsafe blocks" camp.
    * Unsafe is used to do FFI, but not only FFI - about 10% of unsafe contexts are only unsafe to do FFI.
+   * Closures may be a tough case for unsafe declarations, but we need better analysis to figure out if any issues arrive in the real world.

-It's also worth noting that there are some holes in our analysis - we missed unsafe `impl`'s, our way of determining which code came from withing macros over-approximates, our heuristics for coding style could be a lot better, and many more.
+It's also worth repeating that there are some holes in our analysis - we missed unsafe `impl`'s, our way of determining which code came from withing macros over-approximates, our heuristics for coding style could be a lot better, and many more.
 So these results aren't set in stone - just a good starting place.